IlijaAntanasijevic/4-Javascript_FirstProject/README.md

 # First Javascript Project

-Learning javascript and jquery, basic functionalities
+Learning the basics of javascript and jquery, gaining familiarity with the programming language.

-Also learning form validations...
+Learning form validation on the client side

-Created on: 2022-12-14
+It was created on 2022-Dec-14

 Link: https://ilijaweb.netlify.app/